AI chatbots for customer service: 80% fewer support tickets in 2026

 How chatbots automatically handle 80% of tickets

-The ROI: what are the benefits?
+The ROI: what it yields

-Savings on personnel A support employee costs €3,500-€4,500 per month including employer contributions.
-If a chatbot handles 80% of tickets that cost 2 FTE, you save €5,600-€7,200 per month.
-That's €67,200-€86,400 per year.
+Staffing cost savings A support employee costs €3,500-€4,500 per month including employer contributions.
+If a chatbot handles 80% of tickets that previously required 2 FTE, you save €5,600-€7,200 per month.
+That amounts to €67,200-€86,400 per year.

-Extra revenue through better conversion Faster response times increase conversion by 10-35%.
-For a webshop with €500,000 annual turnover: €50,000-€175,000 extra.
+Increased revenue through better conversion Faster response times increase conversion by 10-35%.
+For a webshop with €500,000 in annual revenue: an additional €50,000-€175,000.
 24/7 availability means no missed sales outside office hours.
 Consistent answers reduce escalations.

 Implementation in 4 weeks